PVSSLR/pvsslr.github.io/sideprojects/PCB.md

 ### PCB Layout
  <img src="{{ 'images/2.png' | relative_url }}" />

- ###  INSTRUCTION
+###  Instructions
+  1.github link for files [Click here](https://github.com/PVSSLR/nRF24_Breakout_Board)
-  1. Go to ``V1.0`` and download the Gerber zip file
+  2. Go to ``V1.0`` and download the Gerber zip file
-  2. To view the layouts you can go to [gerlook](http://gerblook.org/)
+  3. To view the layouts you can go to [gerlook](http://gerblook.org/)
-  3. To fabricate, you can upload the the gerber file to oshpark,pcbway
+  4. To fabricate, you can upload the the gerber file to oshpark,pcbway

   <img src="{{ 'images/1.png' | relative_url }}" />